Digital Brands Group Inc. (DBGI) Reveals an Earnings Mystery

 DBGI’s Market Performance

-DBGI stocks went up by 21.03% for the week, with a monthly jump of 19.91% and a quarterly performance of -6.16%.
-The volatility ratio for the week stands at 10.64% while the volatility levels for the past 30 days are set at 9.47% for Digital Brands Group Inc..
-The simple moving average for the period of the last 20 days is 8.71% for DBGI stocks with a simple moving average of -24.21% for the last 200 days.
+DBGI stocks went up by 0.43% for the week, with a monthly drop of -8.70% and a quarterly performance of -16.00%.
+The volatility ratio for the week stands at 12.85% while the volatility levels for the past 30 days are set at 9.67% for Digital Brands Group Inc..
+The simple moving average for the period of the last 20 days is -3.55% for DBGI stocks with a simple moving average of -32.21% for the last 200 days.

-Volatility was left at 9.47%, however, over the last 30 days, the volatility rate increased by 10.64%, as shares surge +6.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.95% lower at present.
+Volatility was left at 9.67%, however, over the last 30 days, the volatility rate increased by 12.85%, as shares sank -2.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -23.76% lower at present.